 With our investment, the initiative in Tanzania is employing a strategy of 'People, Place, Product & Power', including recruitment of skilled birth attendants, provision of equipment for health facilities and provision of advice to mothers and families.

-Our funding to date is £900,000.
-This is our second year of funding this three-year programme.
+Funding from Eleva Foundation to date is £1,400,000.
+This is our third and final year of funding this three-year programme.